Understand the Documents Before You Invest

 AI-assisted extraction handles the initial organization and cross-checking of information across offering documents, economic reports, business plans, and third-party materials.

-After this process is complete, experienced EB-5 analysts review the findings, apply judgment and context, and contribute directly to the final report.
+After this process is complete, EB-5 analysts review the findings, apply judgment and context, and contribute directly to the final report.

 The system enforces discipline; human review ensures relevance and clarity.